ayufan-rock64/linux-build/recipes/ayufan-release-contents.md

 Let's focus on the Debian package `linux-rock64-package-0.x.x_all.deb`, whose contents can be [found here](https://github.com/ayufan-rock64/linux-build/tree/master/package/root).

-This package is installed on all _ayufan_ builds.
+This package is installed on all builds.
 It's essentially the _"custom"_ stuff added to each base OS.

 ```
 # linux-rock64 package contents